vishalbasra/vishalbasra.github.io/_posts/2017-08-20-File-Sharing-detailed.md

         - `security = user`  means it's a stand alone server, also this is a default setting
         - `security = server`  samba will delegate authority to another CIFS server ; kind of obsolete
         - `security = domain`  samba will authenticate via the NT doain controller
-        - `security = ads` samba will authenticate using the Active Directory Domain Services
+        - `security = ads` samba will authenticate using the Active Directory Domain Services ( probably the best way to implement it right now )